The Vineyards

 Georgia sits between the Black Sea and Caspian Sea.
 While the country as a whole has a climate that is ideally suited to the winegrowing pioneered here over 8,000 years ago, there are climatic differences between the the western and eastern regions and a wide range of microclimates.
 Altitudes vary too, with grapes for K’AVSHIRI coming from vineyards that are around 100m above sea level to over 500m.

-K’AVSHIRI grapes are grown in diverse soils in Imereti in the west and Kakheti in the east of Georgia.
+K’AVSHIRI white grapes are grown in diverse soils in Imereti in the west and Kakheti in the east of Georgia.

 Krakhuna growing in Chognari, Imereti